Vraj-Data-Scientist/real-estate-assistant-using-RAG/README.md

 # 🏙️ **RealEstate Research Tool**

-We are going to build a user-friendly news research tool designed for effortless information retrieval.
-Users can input article URLs and ask questions to receive relevant insights from the real-estate domain.
-(But it's features can be extended to any domain.)
+Engineered a Streamlit-based web app that cuts LLM API costs by ~70% and research time by ~50% using Retrieval-Augmented Generation (RAG) for real estate insights.
+Users input URLs and ask domain-specific questions, receiving precise answers via LangChain’s UnstructuredURLLoader, HuggingFace’s all-MiniLM-L6-v2 embeddings, ChromaDB for retrieval, and Llama3 (via Groq) with source references.

 ### Features